Removals Southampton

 One thing you are certainly going to have to consider in plenty of time is how you are going to move your personal belongings to your new home.

-Many people underestimate the scale of the task and hire a removals van for a few hours to do it themselves.
+Many people underestimate the scale of the task and hire a removal van with the intention of doing the move themselves.

-We offer a variety of storage, packing and delivery solutions to meet your specific requirements and make your move stress-free.
+As well as handling your move door to door we also offer a variety of secure storage, packing and delivery solutions to meet your specific requirements and make your move stress-free.

 A vibrant port city dating back to the Norman Conquest, Southampton’s rapid industrialisation and maritime importance has seen it continue to rise as both a major UK exporter and significant employment and cultural hub in the South of England.

-Employment prospects are geared heavily around its docks which are the source of over 12,000 jobs, but a thriving local economy also exists in the service and construction industries.
+Employment prospects are geared heavily around its docks, but a thriving local economy also exists in the service and construction industries.

 Just 75 miles from London and accessible by motorway or rail, the city maintains excellent transport connections with the capital, as well as other major cities in the South.